More Firefighting Aircraft Activated for Colorado Effort

-6/29/2012 - CHEYENNE, Wyo.
-(AFNS) -- Beginning June 30, eight military C-130 Hercules aircraft, each equipped with the U.S. Forest Service's Modular Airborne Fire Fighting System, will be operating out of Peterson Air Force Base, Colo., to assist with firefighting efforts in the Rocky Mountain region.
+CHEYENNE, Wyo., June 29, 2012 – Beginning tomorrow, eight military C-130 aircraft, each equipped with the U.S. Forest Service’s Modular Airborne Fire Fighting System, will be operating out of Peterson Air Force Base, Colo., to assist with firefighting efforts in the Rocky Mountain region.

 Two MAFFS-equipped C-130s from the Wyoming Air National Guard’s 153rd Airlift Wing and Air Force Reserve Command’s 302nd Airlift Wing have been working out of Peterson Air Force Base, located in Colorado Springs, Colo., since June 25.

-The U.S. Forest Service requested June 28 that the remaining four MAFFS units be activated for the Rocky Mountain region.
-U.S. Northern Command, the Defense Department organization responsible for providing civil support, approved the request and agreed to activate the units later that night.
+Yesterday, the U.S. Forest Service requested that the remaining four MAFFS units be activated for the Rocky Mountain region.
+U.S. Northern Command, the Defense Department organization responsible for providing civil support, approved the request and agreed to activate the units late last night.

-The California Air National Guard's 146th Airlift Wing, from Channel Islands, and the North Carolina Air National Guard's 145th Airlift Wing, from Charlotte, will join the 153rd and the 302nd AWs.
+The California Air National Guard’s 146th Airlift Wing, from Channel Islands, and the North Carolina Air National Guard’s 145th Airlift Wing, from Charlotte, will join the 153rd and the 302nd.

-This is the first time since 2008 that all eight military aircraft have been activated at one time, said Col. Jerry Champlin, the 153rd Air Expeditionary Group commander.
+This is the first time since 2008 that all eight military aircraft have been activated at one time, said Air Force Col. Jerry Champlin, 153rd Air Expeditionary Group commander.
 In that year, the aircraft were stationed at McClellan Airpark in Sacramento, Calif., to fight fires in that state.